-Learn how to minimize distractions during in-class tests.
+Learn how to minimize distractions during in-class assessments.

-When you want to keep students focused on an in-class assessment, use Derivita's built-in Focus Mode.
-It puts the test into full screen mode and prevents students from looking at other assignments or tabs.
+When you want to keep students focused on their Derivita assignment during class, use Derivita's built-in Focus Mode.
+It puts students into full screen mode and prevents them from looking at other assignments or tabs.

 Focus Mode is useful for keeping tests distraction-free, but it doesn't provide a secure lockdown environment like Proctorio, so we recommend using it only in class, when teachers can supervise.